Damon and Debbie: Episodes

 The three-part series was broadcast late on Wednesday evenings on Channel 4 in November 1987, with an omnibus edition screened over the Christmas period of that year.

 Following the broadcast of Damon and Debbie, the storyline returned to Brookside.
 Police are seen arriving to break the news to Sheila Grant (Sue Johnston) in episode 529, broadcast on 23 November 1987.
 Debbie returned to Brookside, and Damon's funeral was featured in the episode of Brookside broadcast on 1 December.
 Crosby actor Jonathan Comer, the extra who played the part of Damon's killer, began to receive threatening phone calls and hate mail shortly after the episode was broadcast.

 Music

 The music played over the opening and closing credits was written by Steve Wright, who had also written the Brookside theme.
 Dani Ali performed "Talk to Me", a song written for the show's closing credits, on episodes one and three, with a recording by English singer-songwriter Annabel Lamb accompanying the credits of episode two.
 Both versions of the song were releases on the Ariola label through BMG; Ali's version as the A-side, with Lamb's version on side B (titled "Her Song").
-There is no record of the single gaining a chart position.
+The single peaked at no. 110 on the UK Singles Chart.
 The title was also the closing spoken line of dialogue in all three episodes.